Health Care Policy

 - Any contagious illness (such as measles or chickenpox) requires a doctor’s note, specifying that the child is no longer contagious, prior to returning to school.

 A child must be able to participate in ALL activities (including outdoor activities) upon returning to school.
-State law requires that children Kindergarten through 5th Grade go outside everyday (weather permitting).
+Children in Kindergarten through 5th Grade will go outside everyday (weather permitting).
 If your child is unable to go outdoors, a doctor’s note, including a limit to the time when the child must remain indoors, is required.

 We are following the recommendation of the Center for Disease Control, The American Association of Pediatrics, National Association of School Nurses and the Division of Infectious Disease and Epidemiology.